Is FBS a Scam?

 Who Is FBS For?

-As mentioned above, there are certain countries where their service is not available.
+However, it’s important to note that there are certain countries where their services are not available.

-Australia, Thailand, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar, and most other countries.
+Australia, Thailand, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar, and many others.

 Is FBS a Pyramid Scheme?

-The distributor or IBOs (Independent Business Owner) should be able to earn solely from selling these products – whether it is a tangible product (like in the Mary Kay or Amway case) or it could be a course or service.
+Distributors or IBOs (Independent Business Owners) should earn primarily from selling these products, whether tangible (as in the case of Mary Kay or Amway) or intangible, such as courses or services.

-By now we know that FBS offers services, so it can’t be called a pyramid scheme.
+Given that FBS offers services, it cannot be classified as a pyramid scheme.

 How to Register with FBS?